 Elephants get six sets of molar teeth throughout their lifetime.

-An elephants tusks are not molars but giant incisor teeth.
+An elephants tusks are not molars but giant modified incisor teeth.
 Elephants will most often develop two sets of tusks during their lifetime.
 The first set of very small tusks referred to as 'milk tusks' often fall out between 6 - 12 months of age which are then followed by the main pair of tusks.
-These tusks are not replaced but grow continually throughout an elephants life.
+These tusks then grow continually throughout an elephants life.

-The rate of tusk growth in a mature elephant is between 15 - 18 centimeters per year however general wear & tear erodes some of this growth.
+The rate of tusk growth in a mature elephant is between 15 - 18 centimetres per year, however general wear & tear erodes some of this growth.

 Tusks are made up of a compound called dentine - which is commonly referred to as ivory.